-Last update: 01.08.2019
+Last update: 04.26.2019

-At the same time, there are some issues regarding logging to think about.
+There are some issues regarding logging to think about.
 In the terms and conditions, we noticed that proXPN keeps information about every session.
 While they state that this doesn’t include the ability to see which sites people visit or what they type, the very fact that proXPN keeps these logs is worrying, even if they are routinely purged every couple of weeks.